About the Krazydad Website

 Are you the same 'jbum' who created The Palace visual chat system?

 Yes.
-I conceived and was principle programmer of The Palace, as well as a co-founder of The Palace, Inc., a pioneer in online communities that drew more than one million users at its peak.
+I conceived and was principle programmer of The Palace, a fun internet thing from the 1990s, as well as a co-founder of The Palace, Inc., which was a victim of the dot-com bubble.

 The Palace received numerous honors, including "Best of 1996" by Entertainment Weekly; a Webby Award nomination; "Cool Innovation of the Year" nominee; Chicago SUN-Times' Best Website: 1998; Top 100 Websites of 1998 and # 24 on the Forbes Magazine POV List.

-There is more palace-related stuff on my old website: jbum.com
+There is some more palace-related stuff on my old vanity website, which you can peruse via the Internet Archive: jbum.com

 How do I follow your every move?